Hôtel de Ville, Schiltigheim: History

 Following the liberation of the town by troops of the French 2nd Armoured Division, commanded by General Philippe Leclerc de Hauteclocque, on 23 November 1944, the flag of the Association des sous-officiers de réserves de Schiltigheim (Association of Non-Commissioned Officers of the Reserves of Schiltigheim) was the first to fly over the building.

-In July 2016, the building was sold to a property developer for conversion into flats and there were subsequent allegations from opposition councillors that the building had been sold for less that its market value.
+In July 2016, the building was sold to a property developer for conversion into flats and there were subsequent allegations from opposition councillors that the building had been sold for less than its market value.
 In May 2018, a court ruled in favour of allegations but, in August 2020, the ruling was reversed on appeal.

 In the mid-1960s, following significant population growth, the council led by the mayor, Georges Ritter, decided to commission a modern town hall.
 The site they selected, on the east side of Route de Bischwiller, was occupied by a malthouse and a restaurant.
 Construction of the new building started in 1964.
 It was designed by Henri Jean Calsat and Louis Schneider in the modern style, built in concrete and glass and was officially opened on 15 March 1969.
 The building was laid out as two five-storey blocks, positioned perpendicular to each other.
 The main frontage on Route de Bischwiller featured, at the right-hand end, a recessed area with a series of glass doors separated by five reinforced concrete piers supporting the upper floors.
 The rest of the frontage was facing with alternating rows of glass and slabs of grey granite stone.
 Internally, the principal rooms were the Salle du Conseil (council chamber) on the first floor, and the Salle des Mariages (wedding room), which was decorated with a fine tapestry by Tristan Ruhlmann, on the second floor.